songyandong/documentation/how_to_use_ppio_cli.md

       ./poss --help
     ```
 ## Step2: Generate a PPIO wallet account and get the keystore file
 > PPIO wallet is a blockchain wallet.
-And if you don't understand the concept of blockchain wallet, there will be a lot of articles on Google.
+Moreover, if you don't understand the concept of blockchain wallet, there will be many articles on Google.

 Go to [PPIO wallet](https://wallet.testnet.pp.io/#/new/create) to generate a PPIO wallet account.
 And this account can be used not only in the PPIO CLI but also [PPIO demo app](https://github.com/ppio/ppio-demo-desktop) and [PPIO SDK](./sdk/).